EpicKiwi/upcn/README.md

 µPCN - A Free and Lean DTN Implementation for Microcontrollers and POSIX
 =======================================================================

+**Note:** This is a fork of original µPCN released on [https://www.upcn.eu/](https://www.upcn.eu/).
+This fork is focused on POSIX and implement a custom routing algorithm.

 See `./LICENSE.txt` and `./LICENSE-3RD-PARTY.txt` for legal information.

 **Note:** Currently the documentation does not really deserve its name.